 A simple example of how to do this with personalization is the options provided for your visitors to contact your business.
 If you have several ways a visitor can get in touch with you – email, telephone or through a contact form – then you could focus on the most appropriate one for each device.
 On a desktop you could have the primary contact button lead to the contact form which is simple to fill out with a physical keyboard.
 However, on a mobile, where a visitor is more likely to call in, you could have the primary contact button say “Call us” and link straight to your phone number.

 The last personalization option we want to highlight is slightly more technical and it shows the relationship that Google Optimize has with other Google tools.
 If you are using Google Tag Manager you can use a Data Layer variable to trigger personalizations.

 The Google Tag Manager Data Layer allows information to be made accessible to Google Tag Manager that it would not otherwise have access to.
 Google Optimize can read these pieces of information and show different content based off of them.
 As you can push almost any information into the data layer the scope of what is possible as a personalization is large but here is an example.

 If your business has a mobile app you could use Google Optimize and the Data Layer to encourage existing customers to download the app.
 If you store whether the visitor’s account has ever logged into the app this information could be pushed to the Data Layer.
 If they have never logged into the app before then Google Optimize could show a pop up box that presents the app to them.

 Google Optimize has several other variables that personalizations can be triggered on.
 All of these can be used separately or combined with each other to be as specific as you like.
 With them you can improve the experience that visitors have on your site and so increase conversion rates and repeat visits.

-If you have any questions then leave a comment below or send me an email.
+If you have any questions send me an email.